YunoHost-Apps/petitesannonces_ynh/README.md

 ## Configuration

-How to configure this app: by an admin panel, a plain file with SSH, or any other way.
+How to configure this app: From an admin panel, a plain file with SSH, or any other way.

--->

 ## Documentation